Companion reign – 1978 – 80

 Following the warrior-maiden Leela, the producers decided to go for a more cerebral companion – for the Doctor.

-Enter Romana (or Romanadvoratrelundar to give her full title), who was something of a hark back to the First Doctor’s companion; Susan.
+Enter Romana (or Romanadvoratrelundar – full title), who was something of a hark back to the First Doctor’s companion; Susan.

 Initially, Romana was “assigned” to the Doctor – as a companion by the White Guardian, in the ‘Key-To-Time’ season – in 1978.

-Romana viewed the Key-To-Time mission. simply – as a task to be completed.
-Not taking to the Doctor’s eccentric nature – initially, Romana could be described as – cold or stand-offish, with the Time Lord.
+Romana viewed the Key-To-Time mission, simply as a task to be completed.
+Initially, Romana did not take to the Doctor’s eccentric nature.
+Romana could be described as cold or stand-offish, with the Doctor.

-After having traveled with the Doctor for a while, Romana warmed to the Doctor’s company – a little more.
-Once they had collected and reassembed, the various segments of the Key-To-Time; Romana then regenerated.
-(This was due to actress Mary Tamm leaving the show and being replaced by Lalla Ward.
+After having traveled with the Doctor for a while, Romana warmed to the Doctor – a little more.
+Once they had both collected and reassembed, the various segments of the Key-To-Time; Romana then regenerated.
+(This was forced by actress Mary Tamm leaving the show unexpectedly and replaced by Lalla Ward.

-The new Romana – or ‘Romana II’; seemed to have the ability to regenerate into whatever form wished.
-Appearing to the Doctor in several differing forms, before finally settling on the likeness of Princess Astra, (a character from the previous Key-To-Time season episode; The Armageddon Factor).
+The new Romana – or ‘Romana II’; seemed to have the ability, whilst regenerating – to pick whatever form wished.
+Appearing to the Doctor in several differing forms, before (weirdly) settling on the likeness of Princess Astra (a character from the previous Key-To-Time season episode; The Armageddon Factor).

 Romana II

-Romana II – was a less haughty character, than her previous incarnation.
-More thoughtful, softer – in nature and enjoyed probably the closest relationship with a Doctor to date (probably helped by Ward’s then real-life romance – with fellow actor; Tom Baker).
+Romana II – was a less haughty character than her previous incarnation.
+More thoughtful, softer in nature and open.
+Enjoying, probably the closest relationship with the Doctor – to date (probably helped by Ward’s then real-life romance with fellow actor; Tom Baker).
 Romana (bizarrely) liked to dress as a school-girl and carried a seperate version of the sonic screwdriver.

-When the Tardis fell into E-Space (an alternate universe) and they met Adric (who had stowed away aboard the Tardis).
-Romana viewed Adric as something of a savage, requiring lessons in etiquette.
+When the Tardis fell into ‘E-Space’ (an alternate universe) and the duo met Adric (who had stowed away aboard the Tardis).
+Romana viewed Adric as something of a savage, requiring training and lessons in etiquette.
 Always prompting Adric and correcting his more outlandish ways.

-Romana eventually decided to remain, in E-Space to carve out a new existence; when the Doctor was able to find a path back to N-Space (this reality).
+Romana eventually decided to remain in E-Space, to carve out a new existence.
+Deciding that this was preferable to returning to Gallifrey.
+When the Doctor was able to find a path back to ‘N-Space’.

-As a parting gift, the Doctor gave Romana the damaged K9 MK-II, as company – as a companion.
+As a parting gift, the Doctor gave Romana the damaged K9 MK-II unit, to keep- as company.

 Romana was (briefly) mentioned again, in Arc Of Infinity – 1983.
 When the Fifth Doctor, was being questioned – by the Time Lord High Council.
-As to why, Romana had been left in E-Space.
-The Doctor’s reply was – that Romana had chosen this.
+As to why, Romana had remained in E-Space.
+The Doctor’s reply was that Romana had chosen this of her own free will.

-Romana briefly appeared again, in The Five Doctors – 1983 but this was reprised footage, taken from Shada – 1979; which was never completed or broadcast.
+Romana briefly appeared again, in The Five Doctors – 1983.
+However, this was reprised footage, taken from Shada – 1979; which was never completed or broadcast.

 Old Doctor Who